 R is free and powerful software for data analysis and graphics.
 However, its flexible approach is so different from other software that it can be frustrating to learn.
-This 8-hour workshop introduces R in a way that takes advantage of what you already know.
-For many topics we will begin with add-on commands that work similarly to your current software.
-Then we will cover R’s built-in commands that provide simpler but more flexible output.
+This workshop introduces R in a way that takes advantage of what you already know.
+For many topics we will begin with R’s built-in commands that offer sparse but flexible output.
+Then we’ll cover add-on commands that work similarly to your current software.
 We will also discuss aspects of R that are likely to trip you up.
-For example, many R functions let you specify which data set to use in a way that looks identical to SAS, but which differs in a way that is likely to lead you to perplexing error messages.
+For example, many R functions let you specify which data set to use in a way that looks identical to SAS, but which differs in a way that is likely to lead to perplexing error messages.

 Most of our time will be spent working through examples that you may run simultaneously on your computer.
-However, the handouts include each step and its output, so feel free to just relax and take notes.
-Most examples come from the extensive data management examples in R for SAS and SPSS Users, R for Stata Users, and
+You will see both the instructor’s screen and yours, as we run the examples and discuss the output.
+However, the handouts include each step and its output, so feel free to skip the computing; it’s easy to just relax and take notes.
+The slides and programming steps are numbered so you can easily switch from computing to slides and back again.

-When finished, you will be able to use R to import data, transform it, create publication quality graphics, perform commonly used statistical analyses and know how to generalize that knowledge to more advanced methods.
-You will also have an especially thorough understanding of how R compares to SAS, SPSS and Stata.
+When finished, participants will be able to use R to import data, transform it, create publication quality graphics, perform commonly used statistical analyses and know how to generalize that knowledge to more advanced methods.
+They will also have an especially thorough understanding of how R compares to SAS, SPSS and Stata.